tnfru/colab_research/README.md

-# colab_research
+# Colab Research

-Ipython notebooks created and used by colab research
+These are Ipython notebooks created and used on colab research.
+Colab research is a platform by Google where you can use TPU and GPU runtime for free.